Next Generation Email: What To Expect

 We’ve all heard the inflammatory phrase “email is dead” and I’m sure you don’t need me to refute this absurd claim, but I still see posts surmising that social media, group collaboration software and other alternatives will lead to a significant decrease in the volume of emails sent over the next couple of years.
 On the contrary, email is more important than ever.

-The fact is that the capabilities of email have changed over the past couple of years, and the greatest change over the next couple of years will be the way we organize, receive and utilize this channel of communication.
+The fact is that the capabilities of email have changed over the past couple of years, and the greatest change over the next couple of years will be the way we organise, receive and utilise this channel of communication.

 A lot is going to change for email recipients, but what will this actually mean for marketers?
 Change is coming, but as ever in marketing the core principles of relevance, timing and placement will remain integral to the success of every activity.
 What will become less important is the design itself, because emails will be dismantled by a user’s system and only information important to the actual recipient will be displayed/read aloud.
 The subject line itself might stay as it is and might even get more important than it is now.